Platoniq/wilder-journal/_articles/en/indices-bootcamp-datathon.md

 category: reports
 published: true
 date: 2022-04-22T11:27:04.485Z
+date-updated: 2022-06-02T11:44:17.788Z
-article-order: 10
+article-order: 20
 uid: indices-bootcamp-datathon
 title: El inDICEs Bootcamp, Datathon for a Fairer Democracy
 description: In this event, participants worked together at the intersection of data, digitalisation and cultural heritage, exploring information as a cultural resource.
 author: Tayrine Dias in collaboration with Aisha Villegas
 author_uids:
   - tayrine-dias